 Step 2: Drawing the big bones

 The big bones are the possible causes for the event.
 These causes can be categorized under People, Methods, Machines, Materials, Measurement, and Environment.
 To represent these causes, draw a chevron for each cause.
 This will force you to consider the issue from all relevant angles.

 Note the use of arrows to represent the direction of flow of information.
 Draw a horizontal arrow for the spine (usually thicker than the other arrows) and an arrow each originating from the main causes.

 It is good practice to draw one arrow and make multiple copies, rather than drawing separate arrows each time.
 This ensures that the diagram has a consistent look and feel.

 The next step is to note down details under each of the causes.
 Focus on one cause at a time.
 This way, you will not be distracted by unconnected issues.

 It is not uncommon to see multiple layers of underlying causes for each of the big cause categories.

-Fishbone diagram on a slide is always helpful to explain the causes for an event in neatly organized clusters.
-This helps your audience organize your information in their mind and process it better.
+Firstly, a fishbone diagram on a slide is an effective way to explain the causes of an event in an organized and visually appealing manner.
+This helps your audience to better understand and process the information you are presenting.

 Related: Learn to create diagrams with PowerPoint Shapes

-Even with a simple fishbone diagram you can create so many variations to represent different aspects of the diagram.
-Go ahead explore the options and play with PowerPoint.
+In conclusion, even a simple fishbone diagram can be customized in numerous ways to represent different aspects of the diagram.
+So go ahead and explore the options and have fun playing with PowerPoint!